 Experience Based Psychology

-Experience-Based Psychology is the understanding that each of us has a first-hand experience of our own mind and body.
-This includes thoughts, emotions, feelings, and connection with others and spirit.
-Insight can be cultivated from this perspective by self-applied experimentation, which we also call practice!
-We here at Return Home do not teach anything we haven’t already learned from experience ourselves.
+At Return Home, we do not teach anything we haven’t already learned from our own experience.
 Our personal practice is how we implement and integrate Experience-Based Psychology, and it’s how we teach, too.
 Within a one-on-one setting, if a question arises around a certain scenario, the response from us will include an experience we have personally had that can provide perspective for you to find your own way to practice with the experience you’re immersed in.

-Zachary Stirewalt spent seven years in the criminal justice and mental health systems, gaining a unique understanding of how freedom extends beyond physical boundaries.
+Zachary Stirewalt spent seven years within the criminal justice and mental health systems, gaining a unique understanding of how freedom extends beyond physical boundaries.
 His journey towards Return Home is deeply personal—rooted in healing relationships, including his own adoption story, navigating a mental health diagnosis, and growing up gay in the South.
 Zachary also integrates his experiences as someone identifying as neurodivergent, believing that working towards embodiment is key to truly returning home to oneself.

 Zachary earned his Bachelor of Science in Public Health with a minor in Psychology from the University of North Carolina at Charlotte.
 Throughout his academic journey, he noticed the significant gap in the spiritual health field—spiritual health was the least addressed dimension of wellness.
 Curiosity led him to discover the heart of his own spiritual practice, which has become the foundation of Return Home.